opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 # Architecture

-Inlang Paraglide JS leverages a compiler to emit vanilla JavaScript functions.
+ParaglideJS leverages a compiler to emit vanilla JavaScript functions.

 The emitted functions are referred to as "message functions".
-By emitting message functions, inlang Paraglide JS eliminates a whole class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
+By emitting message functions ParaglideJS eliminates a whole class of edge cases while also being simpler, faster, and more reliable than other i18n libraries.
 The compiled runtime contains less than 50 LOC (lines of code) and is less than 300 bytes minified & gzipped.

 ![paraglide JS architecture](https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/architecture.svg)

-Inlang Paraglide-JS consists of four main parts:
+Paraglide consists of four main parts:

 | Part         | Description                                                                                                                  |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------- |